SimonMungai/SimonMungai/README.md

 - 👋 Hi, I’m @Blags
 - 👀 I’m interested in software development and Cyber Security
-- 🌱 I’m currently learning a lot of PHP
+- 🌱 I’m currently learning a lot of PHP and ReactJS
-- 💞️ I’m looking to collaborate on PHP projects and some Cyber Security hints
+- 💞️ I’m looking to collaborate on PHP, ReactJS and Cyber Security projects
 - 📫 How to reach me ...

 <!---